hercules08/Favesrus/src/server/README.md

 Document Overview
 ---------------------

-This implementer's guide provides information about Favesrus’ Application Programming Interface (API).
-This document will specify the necessary values for requests and responses to and from the API and provides sample request and responses when accessing the API.
+This document provides information about the Favesrus Application Programming Interface.
+This document will specify the necessary values for requests to the API and provides sample responses.

-The Favesrus API is used to quickly search, "Fave" and purchase gifts.
-The Favesrus API performs GET/POST request to the Favesrus server using a RESTFUL API.
-The Favesrus API returns replies in the form of JSON responses.
+The API is used to quickly search, "Fave" and purchase gifts.
+API accepts GET,POST,PUT, and DELETE verbs utilizing a RESTFUL API.
+The server returns replies in the form of JSON objects.
 The Favesrus mobile app will use javascript, preferably jquery to parse JSON responses and update the UI.

 **The dev resources used to test are available here:** [http://dev.favesrus.com/api/](http://dev.favesrus.com/api)